nats-io/nats-site/content/blog/matrix-dendrite-kafka-to-nats.md

 +++
 date = "2022-10-04"
-title = "Matrix & Dendrite Projects move from Kafka to NATS" author = "Neil Alexander " categories = ["Engineering","JetStream","Kafka"]
-tags = ["NATS"]
+title = "Matrix Dendrite Project move from Kafka to NATS" author = "Neil Alexander " categories = ["Engineering","JetStream","Kafka"] tags = ["NATS"]
 +++

-## Matrix & Dendrite
+## Matrix Dendrite

 [Matrix](https://matrix.org/) is a federated protocol for real-time communications built on top of distributed data structures and Dendrite is an implementation of a Matrix homeserver built following a microservice architecture.
 It was originally intended to help us to overcome some load issues that were present in earlier monolithic implementations at the time.
 As a result, flexibility, performance, and scalability have been three critical areas of focus in our development.